syazdan25/GithubAnalysis/README.md

 # GithubAnalysis
-Analysis of Github activity for ptoject groups of SE17 NC State
+Analysis of Github activity for project groups of SE17 NC State